 Additionally, HSU has nearly 300 foster families who care for newborn and orphaned kittens and puppies, dogs and cats recuperating from illness, and dogs needing socialization and training.
 Foster families also receive animals that simply need a break from the stress of staying at the shelter.
 Foster care allows HSU to keep some animals out of the shelter population until they are ready to be placed up for adoption and gives us more space for holding adoptable pets.
 We greatly appreciate these individuals and families who open their homes to homeless pets in need every day of the year!

-Visit the Admission area of this website for information on HSU's pre-admission policy and links to print out the necessary surrender profiles.
-We want to do everything possible to help you keep your pet in your home.
-However, we know that this is not always possible and we are available to help when keeping your pet is no longer an option.
-Our staff is always happy to provide helpful information on issues that often cause pet owners to give up their animals, such as behavior training, finding apartments that allow pets, information on other community resources and much more.
+Visit the Admissions Department page of this website for information about our Coordinated Entry System.
+We want to do everything possible to help you keep your pet in your home and offer alternatives options through our Pet Retention Program.
+However, we understand there may be situations when you need to rehome your pet and will have an open discussion with you about your options.
+Our staff is able to provide helpful information on issues that often cause pet owners to give up their animals, such as behavior problems, training, housing, affordable care, information on other community resources, and much more.
+Schedule a consultation call to discuss your situation or schedule a pet surrender appointment on our Admissions page.
+Pet surrenders are accepted by appointment only.

 Could you come pick up my pet?
 I can't keep him/her anymore and I don't have any transportation.

 Unfortunately, we cannot provide this service.
 If you can no longer care for your pet and you cannot bring it to our HSU Admission Department, please find a friend or relative who can bring you and your pet to our facility.
+All owner-surrendered admissions require proof of ownership through bill of sale, purchase/adoption contract, vet records, license, and microchip.
 You can also try contacting your local Animal Control agency for assistance.
+If you are unable to bring your pet to us, you will need to send a signed letter transferring ownership to HSU and granting the person bringing the animal permission to surrender the animal on your behalf along with your proof of ownership and contact information.
+Pet surrenders are accepted by appointment only through our Admissions page.

 Do you ever get purebred dogs or cats?

 National data estimates that 25% of shelter animals are purebreds, and this holds true at HSU.
 If you are interested in a specific breed of dog or cat, check our pet listings to see if one is available.
-Our Transfer Program also works with purebred dog rescue organizations and can provide suggestions on where to turn for certain breeds, via (801) 261-2919 ext.
-219 or firstname.lastname@example.org.
+Our Transfer Program also works with purebred dog rescue organizations and can provide suggestions on where to turn for certain breeds.
+Email firstname.lastname@example.org for more information.
 Often times, purebred dogs are transferred from HSU to rescue groups who specialize in a particular breed, thereby giving the Humane Society of Utah more room for mix-breed dogs and giving the purebred the specific attention it needs as well.

 How does HSU feel about Breed Specific Legislation (BSL) and breed discrimination?